impresso/impresso.github.io/_posts/2020-01-05-state-corpus-january2020.md

 _On the short term_, two titles (_Schweizer Arbeitgeber_ and the _Schweizerische Handels-Zeitung_) from our partner the **Swiss Economic Archives** (SWA), as well as the _Bundesblatt_ ([Federal Gazette](https://www.admin.ch/gov/de/start/bundesrecht/bundesblatt/erlaeuterungen-zum-bundesblatt.html)), will soon be ingested.
 The _Bundesblatt_ is a weekly publication of the Swiss Government in French, German and Italian which includes various official documents.
 Digital material is available from 1848 on in German and French, and from 1971 on for Italian.
 Periodical publications originating from different bodies (the government in the case of _Bundesblatt_, and unions in the case of SWA titles) will allow for comparative analyses of discourses.

-_On the long term_, we aim at expanding the _impresso_ corpus beyond the Swiss and Luxembourgish borders.
-To this end, we are actively collaborating with further national libraries and partners and, depending on time resources, more material in English and French will join the _impresso_ corpus.
+_On the long term_, we aim at expanding the Impresso corpus beyond the Swiss and Luxembourgish borders.
+To this end, we are actively collaborating with further national libraries and partners and, depending on time resources, more material in English and French will join the Impresso corpus.

 ## Corpus statistics

 The table below lists aggregate statistics about the corpus at the level of newspaper title.
-If you want to further explore these contents, simply head to the [_Newspapers_ section](https://impresso-project.ch/app/newspapers/) of the _impresso_ interface and start browsing.
+If you want to further explore these contents, simply head to the [_Newspapers_ section](https://impresso-project.ch/app/newspapers/) of the Impresso interface and start browsing.

 | newspaper id   | newspaper title                                                              | start year | end year | n. issues | n. pages |  n. tokens | n. images |
 | :------------- | :--------------------------------------------------------------------------- | ---------: | -------: | --------: | -------: | ---------: | --------: |